 Over the past 2 years, with the widespread adoption of screening apps and ad blocking (more than 200 million users) companies have adopted a less intrusive approach to reach their customers.
 Native advertisements fit better and naturally in editorial content and sponsored blogs with niche community influencers.
 Many see this as an effective way to monetize their presence on social networks: nearly 80% of mommy bloggers accepted money for testing or recommend products.

 7 – The popularity of new instant content sharing platforms

 The pervasiveness of mobile technology in the ecosystem of social networks, and access to rich tools of content production and distribution (visual, and interactive) has encouraged the development of new sites like Instagram and Snapchat.
 Powered by users, these new sharing platforms instant and temporary content quickly became extremely popular with new generations (under 35), and encouraged rapid consumption of micro-content (also called Content Snacking).
 The 5 most popular platforms for users age 35 are in order, YouTube, Pinterest, Instagram, Snapchat and Twitter.
 And the most exploited platforms for influencers who focus on the new generation market are also, YouTube, Pinterest, Instagram, Snapchat and Twitter.

-8 – Rise of niche influencers and micro-influencers
+8 – Rise of niche and micro influencers

 The growing availability of tools for creating and publishing content allows any user to produce and distribute their own content.
 In this context, we have seen a multitude of bloggers semi-professional emerge and take advantage of these tools to dominate a niche on popular platforms.
 Like celebrities and macro-influencers like YouTuber Pew Die Pie (who has several million followers), a few niche influencers (or middle-influencers) have quickly built huge audiences in their community.
 From 1000 for micro influencers, to 100,000 for middle-influencers.
 They have become the new word of mouth marketing in their community.